Locations

 Third-party or custom applications can drive use of SAP functionality behind the scenes (so-called indirect usage).

-For example, an e-commerce website that is not directly part of SAP might create sales orders in SAP ECC.
-Those sales orders count towards your engine metrics (like SD documents, or trigger the need for SAP’s Digital Access document licenses).
+For example, an e-commerce website that is not directly integrated with SAP might still create sales orders in SAP ECC.
+Those sales orders count towards your engine metrics (such as SD documents) or trigger the need for SAP’s Digital Access document licenses.

 If these indirect channels greatly increase transaction volume, you might exceed your license limits.

-SAP introduced the Digital Access model to address this: instead of requiring a named user for the external system, they allow licensing by documents (such as several orders, invoices, etc., created by external systems).
-However, if your digital channels take off, you’ll see a cost spike in document licenses.
+SAP introduced the Digital Access model to address this.
+Instead of requiring a named user for the external system, it allows licensing by document (such as multiple orders or invoices created by external systems).
+However, if your digital channels take off, you will likely see a cost spike in document licenses.

 Consider SAP CRM again: suppose you integrate a call center system that dumps thousands of new customer contacts into SAP CRM.
 If SAP CRM’s license metric (in your case) is something like several customers or interactions, you will suddenly have a surge.

-Another case is that integrating IoT devices feeding data into SAP Plant Maintenance could generate many maintenance notifications (an engine metric).
+Another case is that integrating IoT devices that feed data into SAP Plant Maintenance could generate numerous maintenance notifications (an engine metric).
 Indirect access issues occur when usage originates outside the direct SAP GUI.

 In some contracts, SAP might offer a certain number of free documents to encourage adoption of Digital Access, but beyond that, it’s chargeable.
-Architectural decisions (like consolidating processes into SAP vs. external systems) thus can have a licensing cost dimension.
+Architectural decisions (such as consolidating processes into SAP versus external systems) can thus have a licensing cost dimension.

 Performance and Technical Upgrades:

-As your data grows, or if you need to increase memory for performance, you might exceed your licensed memory.
-This triggers a cost because you’ll have to purchase additional HANA memory blocks.
+As your data grows or if you need to increase memory for improved performance, you may exceed your licensed memory.
+This triggers an additional cost because you’ll have to purchase extra HANA memory blocks.
 For instance, the initial S/4HANA deployment might be 256 GB of HANA memory.

-Over a couple of years, data volume growth or adding more modules (like BW on HANA, or additional company codes) means you now require 512 GB to keep the system running smoothly.
+Over the course of a couple of years, data volume growth or the addition of more modules (such as BW on HANA or additional company codes) means you now require 512 GB to keep the system running smoothly.
 Doubling the memory could double the database license cost if you haven’t accounted for that upfront.

 Also, suppose you switch from a legacy database to HANA.
 In that case, you might face new licensing (SAP gives some conversion credits, but HANA runtime is often pricier than older DB licenses, albeit more capable).

 For example, if during an audit SAP discovers you used the SAP Payroll engine for 12,000 employees while only licensed for 10,000, they will ask you to purchase the additional 2,000 employees retroactively.
-The price might not be discounted, and you could owe maintenance fees from past years of overuse.
+The price may not be discounted, and you may still owe maintenance fees from past years of overuse.

 Maintaining compliance is the best way to avoid this cost category because it’s essentially an unbudgeted expense.